The Taming of the Shrew: Date

 is an example of Shakespeare's borrowing from Florio's dialogue between Peter and Stephan, who have just arrived in the north:

-Elam's arguments suggest The Shrew must have been written no earlier than 1591, which places the date of composition around 1591-1592.
+Elam's arguments suggest The Shrew must have been written no earlier than 1591, which places the date of composition around 1591–1592.

 Text

 The 1594 quarto of A Shrew was printed by Peter Short for Cuthbert Burbie.
 It was republished in 1596 (again by Short for Burbie), and 1607 by Valentine Simmes for Nicholas Ling.
 The Shrew was not published until the First Folio in 1623.
 The only quarto version of The Shrew was printed by William Stansby for John Smethwick in 1631 as A Wittie and Pleasant comedie called The Taming of the Shrew, based on the 1623 folio text.
 W.W.
 Greg has demonstrated that A Shrew and The Shrew were treated as the same text for the purposes of copyright, i.e. ownership of one constituted ownership of the other, and when Smethwick purchased the rights from Ling in 1609 to print the play in the First Folio, Ling actually transferred the rights for A Shrew, not The Shrew.
+This has led Darren Freebury-Jones to contend that Shakespeare's play was originally titled A Shrew but that the Folio compilers altered the title to distinguish it from what he sees as an adaptation.